 Karnataka, is a state located in the southern part of India and is one of the five south Indian states.
 It lies on the (south) western part of the country, bordering the Arabian sea’s coast.The capital of Karnataka is Bengaluru (previously Bangalore), which is located close to the south-eastern border of the state.

 Before the independence of India in 1947 (from the British empire’s rule), the state was known as Mysore.
 Mysore state was prosperous but landlocked, on the Karnataka Plateau.
 It was identified as one of the princely states in India at the time (states which were under the rule of a regional ruler who was affiliated to the British Raj).

-Later in independent India, the Kannada-speaking people from the nearby regions united and began living in this state, and its “land-lock” status was ended, by giving the state an outlet to the (Arabian) sea, and extending its boundaries to a larger area to accommodate these people, and thus forming the state of Karnataka.
+Later in independent India, the Kannada-speaking people from the nearby regions united and began living in this state, and its “land-lock” status was ended, by giving the state an outlet to the (Arabian) sea and extending its boundaries to a larger area to accommodate these people, and thus forming the state of Karnataka.

 Karnataka has a population of about 7 Crore (70 million) people.
 Hindus, Muslims, and Christians are the three largest religious groups in the total population of the state.
 Around 84% of the people in the state are Hindus, followed by up to 13% of Muslims and about 2% Christians.
 Other religions followed by people in the state include Jainism, Sikhism and Buddhism which collectively come to less than 2% of the population.

 Most people of all religions speak Kannada, Telugu, Tamil, or Hindi language in the state – the city has a blend of people from different parts of the country living and working here, as it is one of the major IT hubs of the country.

 Karnataka has many traditional arts, and classical music forms – Carnatic music being the most popular.
 The state has more Hindus compared to people of other religions, but it also consists of a good number of Muslins, Christians, and Jains.